About

 Overview

-The Stochastic Processes and Applied Statistics group, led by Prof. David Bolin, develops methodology for statistical models involving stochastic processes and random fields.
+The Stochastic Processes and Mathematical Statistics group, led by Prof. David Bolin, develops methodology for statistical models involving stochastic processes and random fields.
 A main focus is the development of statistical methods based on stochastic partial differential equations.
-This is an exciting research topic that combines methods from statistics and applied mathematics in order to construct more flexible statistical models and better computational methods for statistical inference.
-Some current areas of focus are:
+This exciting line of research combines methods from statistics and applied mathematics in order to construct flexible and physically interpretable statistical models, and efficient computational methods for statistical inference.

 Random fields on metric graphs